-So, you have yourself a prenup, and you’re wondering if it’s valid and it’s not, how to correct it.
+So, you have yourself a prenup, and you’re wondering if it’s valid, and if it’s not, how to correct it.
 Generally, the best way to resolve this issue would be to hire an attorney and get specialized legal advice.
 HelloPrenup can also help you to initially create a legally valid prenup, which you may later take to an attorney’s office and ask questions or seek out representation.
 Either way, if you find yourself with an invalid prenuptial agreement, you basically do not have a prenup.
 An invalid prenup = no prenup.
 We’ve done the heavy lifting for you and written out a large majority of the ways a prenup can be invalidated.
 Remember, prenups are dictated by state law, so every state has a different set of requirements on what creates a valid prenup.
 The following article covers generalities and is not state-specific!

 What is an invalid prenup?